realmagicgreen/magicgreen11ty/src/articles/2018-06-10-dracaena-benefits.md

 ---
 title: Dracaena Benefits
-subtitle: T"his plant removes many pollutants.
+subtitle: "This plant removes many pollutants.
 It's perfect for an healthy home."
 description: People use Dracaena for the health benefits they offer.
 Dracaena, which name comes from ancient greek, meaning female dragon, is a genus of about 120 species.  # max 160 digits
 category: health
 date: 2018-06-10